-Use the Facebook Pixel to drill down into your data and create granular targeting to display ads to the people who've taken actions on your website and engaged with your content – if you're a retailer this including basket abandonment and browse abandonment ads, for example.
+Use the Facebook Pixel to drill down into your data and create granular targeting to display ads to the people who've taken actions on your website and engaged with your content – if you're a retailer this includes basket abandonment and browse abandonment ads.

 Our friends at the ecommerce consultancy Space 48 created a handy guide to installing and utilising the Facebook Pixel to drive more conversions.